dewitt4/Cloud-Custodain/docs/source/filters.rst

   Automatically filter resources older than a given date in Days (see `Dateutil Parser <http://dateutil.readthedocs.org/en/latest/parser.html#dateutil.parser.parse>`_)
   These are implemented on a per resource basis.
 See the :ref:`Resource-Specific Filters and Actions reference <policy>` for resource-specific filters.

+  Generally you should use a value filter instead of an age filter, as it supports doing age/expiration comparisons on any date attribute.

 Event Filter